mac-capstone/Capstone-Project/meetings/README.md

 - Finalize project idea.
 - Complete and review the project proposal form.
 - Discuss core features and future plan.

 ---

+## October 4, 2025 - Fourth Meeting

+**Attendees:**
+- Michael
+- Asad
+- Viransh
+- Jayesh
+- Abdul-Hadi
+- Eduardo
+- Ankush

+**Agenda:**
+- Discuss the SRS and development plan.
+- Add complexity to the project idea.
+- Research feasibility of the P2P Tap-to-Pay feature.
+- Consider pivoting to a restaurant social app with Interac e-transfer, instead of Tap-to-Pay.

+---